docsforadobe/after-effects-plugin-guide/docs/intro/other-integration-possibilities.rst

 Premiere Pro importers provide support for importing media into applications across most applications in the Adobe Creative Cloud, including Premiere Pro, Media Encoder, Prelude, and Audition.
 Because of this broader compatibility, unless you need very specific integration with After Effects only available via the AEIO API in this SDK, we recommend developing a Premiere Pro importer.
 The Premiere Pro SDK is available at: `https://www.adobe.io/apis/ <https://www.adobe.io/apis/creativecloud/premierepro.html>`__ `creativecloud/premierepro.html <https://www.adobe.io/apis/creativecloud/premierepro.html>`__

-One advantage of MediaCore importer plug-ins over AEIOs is its priority system: The highest priority importer gets first crack at importing a file, and if the particular imported file isn’t supported, the next-highest priority importer will then have the opportunity to try importing it, and so on.
+One advantage of MediaCore importer plug-ins over AEIOs is its priority system: The highest priority importer gets first crack at importing a file, and if the particular imported file isn't supported, the next-highest priority importer will then have the opportunity to try importing it, and so on.

 ----